World's Most Valuable Gem

 dependent on the severity of the characteristic.
 'Broad' or 'Flash' pattern stones often display this characteristic.
 Most stones look best in one particular orientation, some need to be tilted to be appreciated whereas the finest Opals are non-directional.

 Most often dictated by the rough form.
-Most Opals, particularly Black Opals, tend to be fashioned as ovals and because Opal is cut ‘en cabochon’ (with a domed surface) these features have traditionally been preferred for jewellery aesthetics and calibration purposes.
+Most Opals, particularly Black Opals, tend to be fashioned as ovals and because Opal is cut ‘en cabochon’ (with a domed surface) these features have traditionally been preferred for jewelry aesthetics and calibration purposes.
+Watch

 However, most Boulder Opals are cut as free shapes which can lend themselves to more distinctive designs.
 In the last decade there has been a strong trend towards cutting freeform 3-dimensional shapes from most gem quality Opal.
 By sculpting the rough, yield may be maximised in terms of weight and spread, aesthetic talent must be applied to balance the stone's lapidary design.